Stakecraft/services-stakecraft-com/docs/rpc/testnets.md

 ---
-sidebar_label: 'Mainnets'
+sidebar_label: 'Testnets'
-sidebar_position: 1
+sidebar_position: 2
-slug: rpc-mainnets
+slug: rpc-testnets
-title: RPC mainnet endpoints
+title: RPC testnet endpoints
 description: The collection of RPC Endpoints that we are supporting.
 ---